Futuring 2 (F2)

 Futuring 2 (F2) Technology Stack Overview

-The Futuring 2 (F2) by Futuring Robot integrates 5 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of Not officially disclosed, a weight of Not officially disclosed, a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The Futuring 2 (F2) by Futuring Robot integrates 6 distinct technology components across sensing, connectivity, intelligence, and interaction layers.

-The perception layer is built on 360° omnidirectional sensing system, Multimodal perception system, Tactile sensing system.
+The perception layer is built on 24 sensors, 360° omnidirectional sensing system, Multimodal perception system, Tactile sensing and force-control stack.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.

 Connectivity — 1 Protocol